developer-portal/content/tech/languages/php/pear-installation.md

 ## PEAR Installation

 The PHP Extension and Application Repository is a repository of PHP software code.
 To install PEAR, type:

 ```
-# dnf install php-pear
+$ sudo dnf install php-pear
 ```

 ### Upstream PEAR modules
 Use pear command to install PEAR extensions.
 To install Mail_Mime package (for example), type:

 ```
-# pear install Mail_Mime
+$ sudo pear install Mail_Mime
 ```
 You can [find more PEAR modules](http://pear.php.net/packages.php).